Tochemey/goakt/ARCHITECTURE.md

       │◄─────────────────────────────────── response ─────────│
 ```

-For remote messages, the `remote` package serialises the protobuf payload over a custom TCP frame protocol with optional compression (gzip, brotli, zstd).
+For remote messages, the `remote` package serialises the payload over a custom TCP frame protocol with optional compression (gzip, brotli, zstd).

 ### Actor Hierarchy

 Every actor lives inside a tree.
-GoAkt creates three guardian actors at startup that serve as roots:
+GoAkt creates guardian actors at startup that serve as roots:

 ```
 / (root guardian)